Newton, Massachusetts: Hospital

-Newton-Wellesley Hospital is located at 2014 Washington Street in Newton.
+Newton-Wellesley Hospital, which is owned by Mass General Hospital, is located at 2014 Washington Street in Newton.
 U.S. News & World Report ranks the hospital 13th best in the Boston metro area.

 Transportation

 Newton is well-served by three modes of mass transit run by the MBTA: light rail, commuter rail, and bus service.
 The Green Line D branch, (also known as the Riverside branch) is a light rail line running through the center of the city that makes very frequent trips to downtown Boston, ranging from 10 to 30 minutes away, terminating in Newton Lower Falls.
 The Green Line B branch ends across from Boston College on Commonwealth Avenue, virtually at the border of Boston's Brighton neighborhood and the City of Newton (an area which encompasses an unincorporated suburban village referred to as Chestnut Hill).
 The MBTA Worcester commuter rail, serving the northern villages of Newton that are proximate to Waltham, offers less frequent service to Boston.
 It runs from every half-an-hour during peak times to every couple of hours otherwise.
 The northern villages are also served by frequent express buses that go to downtown Boston via the Massachusetts Turnpike as well as Waltham.

 Newton Centre, which is centered around the MBTA station of the same name, has been lauded as an example of transit-oriented development.

 The Massachusetts Turnpike (Interstate 90), which basically follows the old Boston and Albany Railroad main line right-of-way, runs east and west through Newton, while Route 128 (Interstate 95) slices through the extreme western part of the city in the Lower Falls area.
 Route 30 (Commonwealth Avenue), Route 16 (Watertown Street west to West Newton, where it follows Washington Street west) and route 9 (Worcester Turnpike or Boylston Street) also run east and west through the city.
 Another major Boston (and Brookline) street, Beacon Street, runs west from the Boston city line to Washington Street west of the hospital, where it terminates at Washington Street.

 There are no major north–south roads through Newton: every north–south street in Newton terminates within Newton at one end or the other.
 The only possible exception is Needham Street, which is north–south at the border between Newton and Needham, but it turns east and becomes Dedham Street, and when it reaches the Boston border, it goes south-east.

 There are some north–south streets that are important to intra-Newton traveling.
 Centre Street runs south from the Watertown town line to Newton Highlands, where it becomes Winchester Street and terminates at Nahanton Street.
 Walnut Street runs south from Newtonville, where it starts at Crafts Street, down to Newton Highlands, where it ends at Dedham Street.

+Due to necessary accessibility renovations, the Newtonville Commuter Rail Station will close from December 2026 and will open in spring 2029.